hanxiaomax/rose/README.md

    - `s`: to save whitelist
    - `a`: to toggle select all topics

-### Whitelist Management
+#### Whitelist Management

+Create whitelist

-Create topic whitelist from command line:
+1. Create topic whitelist from command line:
 ```bash
 ./rose.py inspect input.bag | awk '{print $1}' > whitelist/example.txt
 ```

-Create topic whitelist with your favorite text editor and save it to `whitelist/` directory:
+2. Create topic whitelist with your favorite text editor and save it to `whitelist/` directory:

+3. Create topic in TUI by press `s` to save current selected topics as whitelist file to `whitelist/` directory:

 Configure whitelists in `config.json`: